Loki-Hornsby/Universal-Mod-Engine/README.md

 - _This software is under the implication that it (itself) is user created content for [Broforce](https://www.broforcegame.com/)._
 - _Me and my contributors do not hold any liability for damage to your machine caused by this software._
 - _Use of this software implies that you have understood these terms._
-- _The term "Software" defines the entire contents of this repositry and not just the executable file for the application itself_
+- _The usage of the term "Software" in the disclaimer defines the entire contents of this repositry and not just the executable file for the application itself_